wdhdev/free-for-life/README.md

 # Free For Life

-This is an extended list including a huge amount of products and services that we find for free!
+An extended list including a huge amount of products and services that are completely free!

 ### Adding Services